-Ikspiari have changed the system to how you can meet this Santa many times over the years.
-For example, once upon a time the White Santa was free to see.
+Ikspiari changed the system to how you can meet this Santa many times over the years.
+For example, once upon a time he was free to see.
 But in 2015 they introduced a charge of sorts.
 You now have to spend over 3,000 yen in Ikspiari to qualify to meet with Santa Claus.

-Ikspiari is the free area beside the Disney resort.
-It has featured on my blog a few times in the past, but not so much in recent years.
-Ikspiari is quite well known in the Greater Tokyo area for its “Christmas Town” which will open this year from November 8th.
-The theme this year is “Dreamy Christmas”.
-Christmas Town includes winter illumination and many special events, such as a Christmas stamp rally and craft workshops, and most importantly: the meet and greet with Santa.
+Ikspiari is quite well known in the Greater Tokyo area for its “Christmas Town“, and in October its Halloween town.
+Each year they have a theme for their Christmas Town which includes winter illumination and many special events, such as a Christmas stamp rally and craft workshops, and most importantly: the meet and greet with Santa.

-There are four meet & greet sessions at 13.00, 14.30, 16:00 and 17.30 on weekends and public holidays only.
-They limit the number to 30 units each session, and request that you arrive 30 minutes before your allotted time.
-You can get a photo with Santa in his sleigh in front of the “Dreamy Tree”; a new addition to their Christmas town this year.
+There are usually four meet & greet sessions at 13.00, 14.30, 16:00 and 17.30 on weekends and public holidays only.
+They limit the number to 30 people / families each session, and request that you arrive 30 minutes before your allotted time.
+You get a photo with the man in white in front of the illuminated tree.
 The staff take the photo for you, but you need to have your own camera.